 \section{Introduction}

-Khovanov and Lauda~\cite{KhovLaud:diagI,KhovLaud:diagII} and Rouquier~\cite{Rouq:2KM} have introduced a remarkable family of $\Z$-graded algebras which are now known to categorify the canonical bases of Kac-Moody algebras~\cite{BK:GradedDecomp,BrundanStroppel:KhovanovIII,VVaragnoloVasserot:CatAffineKLR}.
+Khovanov and Lauda~\cite{KhovLaud:diagI,KhovLaud:diagII} and Rouquier~\cite{Rouq:2KM} have introduced a remarkable family of $\Z$-graded algebras that are now known to categorify the canonical bases of Kac-Moody algebras~\cite{BK:GradedDecomp, BrundanStroppel:KhovanovIII, VaragnoloVasserot:CatAffineKLR}.
 Brundan and Kleshchev~\cite{BK:GradedKL} initiated the study of `cyclotomic' quotients of these algebras by showing that they are isomorphic to the degenerate and non-degenerate cyclotomic Hecke algebras of type~$G(\ell,1,n)$; see also \cite{Rouq:2KM}.

-This is the first of three papers which define and study quasi-hereditary covers~$\Sch[n]$ of the cyclotomic quiver Hecke of type~$A$.
+This paper defines and studies certain graded quasi-hereditary covers~$\Sch[n]$ of the cyclotomic quiver Hecke algebras of the linear quiver.
 These algebras are graded analogues of the cyclotomic Schur algebras~$\ScDJM$ of type~$G(\ell,1,n)$~\cite{DJM:cyc,BK:HigherSchurWeyl}.
 This paper studies the cyclotomic quiver Schur algebras for the linear quiver and `large' cyclic quiver.
 Let $\Parts$ be the poset of multipartitions of~$n$ ordered by dominance.
 The first main result of this paper is the following.

-\begin{THEOREM} Suppose that $e=0$ or $e\ge n$ and let $\mz=K$ be an arbitrary field.
+\begin{THEOREM} Suppose that $e=0$ or $e>n$ and let $\mz=K$ be an arbitrary field.
 The algebra $\Sch[n]$ is a quasi-hereditary graded cellular algebra with graded standard modules $\set{\Delta^\bmu|\bmu\in\Parts}$ and irreducible modules $\set{L^\bmu|\bmu\in\Parts}$.
 Moreover, there is an equivalence of (ungraded) highest weight categories

-which preserves the labelling of the standard modules and simple modules. \end{THEOREM}
+that preserves the labelling of the standard modules and simple modules. \end{THEOREM}

 In fact, the quiver Schur algebra $\Sch[n]$ is defined over an arbitrary integral domain.